I was 13. In the line for the canteen (tuck shop). And Aiden turned around and said “get your big nose out of here.”

 Or maybe some other kind of plastic surgery.
 Or maybe… you’re just a little intrigued.
 And I am SURE there are some of my old classmates from Chisholm High who are simply plain old curious (hi!).

 My advice to you?
-Don’t get the nose job.
+Think twice, three times, many times about the nose job.

 A smaller nose isn’t going to make you happy

 I know you think it might.
-But it won’t.
-In fact, it will cause you a lot of pain.
-And like me… it could cause you the opposite!
+But for me, it didn’t.
+In fact, it caused me a lot of pain.
+It caused me the opposite of happiness!
 That first nose job really got me down.

 A nose job won’t build confidence